-We review the base salary our staff members on an annual basis by considering factors such as market information and individual performance as well as increased competency and qualifications.
+We review the base salary of our staff members on an annual basis by considering factors such as market information and individual performance.

 2.5.
 Variable remuneration

 Bonus

 The Firm's bonus scheme is a discretionary reward scheme based on the performance of the Firm as a whole.
 All bonuses are dependent on the firm's overall financial result to ensure a sound capital base.
 The bonus pool will take into consideration all types of current and future, financial and non-financial risks and be determined on a sliding scale, using a monthly salary multiplier as a guide.